kerathy/Statement/README.md

 ### I am not bound to any companies.
 Any job opportunities are welcome.

 I don't work on C2C now.
 Get what you deserve.
 That will slow down my career.
 I am not responsible for others' lives.
 I don't help to cover the university admission committee's mistakes.
 Preventing competency and equality slows down the development of society.
 Hard work pays off.
-HR hires employees for the sake of the company's profit—how much you paid, how much effort we put in.
+HR hires employees for the sake of the company's profit—how much you pay, how much effort we put in.

 We have books and the internet.
 You can learn anything alone.